OutSystems/cloud-connector/ARCHITECTURE.md

 - Linux binaries for `386`, `amd64`, and `arm64`
 - A Docker image published to `ghcr.io/outsystems/outsystemscc`

-The Docker image is a minimal Alpine container with the static binary copied to `/app/outsystemscc`.
+The Docker image is a minimal Distroless container with the static binary copied to `/app/outsystemscc`.

 **Dependabot** runs monthly to keep Go module dependencies up to date.